-In the summer of 2020, the gateway to Cal Anderson Park and the plaza over Seattle’s Capitol Hill Station will become home to The AMP: AIDS Memorial Pathway, a community-driven and community-funded project.
+In 2020, the plaza over Seattle’s Capitol Hill Station and the north edge of Cal Anderson Park will become home to The AMP: AIDS Memorial Pathway, a community driven and collaboratively funded project.

 In 2018, we awarded a commission to Portland-based public artist Horatio Law to create The AMP’s art plan.
 In 2019, with your continued support, The AMP will commission selected artists to create and fabricate artworks based on the plan, which will be installed in 2020.